Georg Moritz, Hereditary Prince of Saxe-Altenburg: Life

 Although the Nazi regime banned anthroposophy, the research with disabled children was allowed to continue in Hamborn until June 1941, thanks to the mediation of George Moritz.
-He counted on the protection of Rudolf Hess who until 1941 was a supporter of the anthroposophy.
+He counted on the protection of Rudolf Hess who until 1941 was a supporter of anthroposophy.
 However, eventually the Gestapo stopped the research and George Moritz, along with the managing director of the institution Adolf Ammerschläger, was placed in protective custody for nine and a half months.

 In 1946, George Moritz returned to Hamborn Castle, where he campaigned again for the employees and guests of the convalescent home and especially for those living in the youth boarding school.
 Among other things, he worked on the board of the local social charity until 1968.
 He lived modestly in a small apartment in the Castle, surrounded by an extensive library.

 When his father died in 1955, George Moritz became the head of the house of Saxe-Altenburg and nominal Duke of Saxe-Altenburg.
 He never married and his only brother and heir presumptive, Frederick, died also unmarried in 1985.

 On 13 February 1991 George Moritz died as a result of pneumonia in Rendsburg hospital.
 With his death the house of Saxe-Altenburg became extinct, although the family name continued due to the adoption in 1942 of Franz, Count Praschma (1934-2012) by Princess Marie (6 June 1888 - 12 November 1947), second daughter of Prince Albert of Saxe-Altenburg.

 The representation of the Ducal house was merged with that of Saxe-Weimar-Eisenach.

 George Moritz was the godfather of German journalist Rolf Seelmann-Eggebert.